hemzaz/nvidia-acceleration-on-ubuntu/README.md

 exit                            # Exit sudo; remaining steps must run as the normal user
 ```

 The `builddir` folder (once created) serves as a cache folder.
-Remove the correspondent `*.tar.gz` file(s) to re-fetch/clone from the internet.
+Remove `builddir` entirely or the correspondent `*.tar.gz` file(s) to re-fetch/clone from the internet.
 I'm hoping that the build process succeeds for you as it does for me.
 However, I may have a package installed that's missing in `000-install-dependencies`.
 Please reach out if that's the case.

 Verify each VA-API driver with `vainfo`.